SalahEddin/100-days-of-bass/README.md

 ## Day 003:
 Practiced Billie Jean mostly, still very slow, but with two changes to my techniques; my eyes are on the plucking hand now and second is me conciously trying to mute the other strings by following through with the plucking hand.

+## Day 004:
+Still keeping at it; BJ and AOBTD.
+Plus learned the tabs for Nirvana's Come as you are.

+## Day 005:
+Added Sunshine of your love by CREAM and practiced previous riffs I learned, I tried playing with a beat on 80Hz and I'm too slow still for this.